kathicks/boris_bikes/README.md

 ### Approach

-* Tried to use a object-oriented approach with each object in a separate file and class
+* Tried to use a object-oriented approach with each object in a separate file
 * Uses dependency injection to store instances of Bike in an instance of DockingStation

 ### Reflections